Thomas Dowd (bishop)

-Thomas Edward Dowd (born 11 September 1970) is a Canadian prelate of the Roman Catholic Church.
-Appointed by Pope Benedict XVI, Dowd served as Auxiliary Bishop of the Archdiocese of Montréal from 2011-2020.
-On 22 October 2020, Pope Francis named him Bishop of the Diocese of Sault Ste.
-Marie and was enthroned at the Pro-Cathedral of the Assumption, North Bay on December 17, 2020.
+Thomas Edward Dowd (born 11 September 1970) is a Canadian Catholic prelate who has served as Bishop of Sault Sainte Marie, Ontario since 2020.
+He was an auxiliary bishop in the Archdiocese of Montréal from 2011 until 2020.

 Early life and education

 Born in Lachine, Quebec, Canada, Dowd studied at Concordia University in Montréal obtaining his Bachelor of Commerce degree in 1992.
 Being very active during his university school years helped Dowd prepare for a more public life; he was on 25 different committees and served as president of the Commerce and Administration Student Association as well as being on Concordia's Board of Governors and Senate, and was responsible for starting a scholarship program for commerce and administration students.
+Dowd graduated as class valedictorian, and was awarded the Concordia Medal and International Business Medal.

 After leaving Concordia, Dowd started working for Ericsson Research Canada, eventually becoming manager of their Global Integration and Verification Organization.
 He remained with the company for 3 years until he left to become a priest.

 Dowd studied at the Grand Séminaire de Montréal, which was affiliated with the Pontifical Lateran University in Rome, from which he received degrees in Philosophy, Theology and Divinity in 1997, 2000, and 2002 respectively.
 Dowd also received a Licentiate in Theology from the Université de Montréal in 2002.
+His licentiate thesis was on the topic of the relationship of jurisdiction between the Pope and the local Bishop.

 Dowd was ordained a priest on 7 December 2001.